ibrahim-kocyigit/ibm-data-science-professional-certificate/01-what-is-data-science/course-notes.md

 # Defining Data Science and What Data Scientists Do

 ## Defining Data Science
+Defining data science is not easy.
+A lot of experts in the field still have conflicting definitions.
+The definition we'll go with in this course (and for now) is the following:

 Data science is the art of uncovering the insights and trends hidden within data to understand the world around us.

 While data analysis itself isn't new, recent advancements in data access and computing power have revolutionized our ability to extract knowledge and drive innovation.

 ## What Do Data Scientists Do?
 Similar to detectives uncovering secrets or scientists exploring the natural world, data scientists use a methodical approach to glean insights from data: